 About the book authors

-Neil deMause (de-MOSS) is a native New Yorker who is currently an op-ed columnist for Metro New York and a regular contributor to the Village Voice, Baseball Prospectus, and other publications.
+Neil deMause (de-MOSS) is a native New Yorker who has been a regular contributor to Defector, Deadspin, Gothamist, the Village Voice, City Limits, Extra!, Vice Sports, Sports on Earth, and Baseball Prospectus.
 He went to his first baseball game at the age of four, though it wasn’t until age five that he learned to write “BB” for a walk instead of “W” on his scorecard.
-He maintains his own website at demause.net.
+He is also the author of The Brooklyn Wars: The Stories Behind the Remaking of New York’s Most Celebrated Borough (Second System Press, 2016) and maintains his own website at demause.net.

-A long-suffering Cleveland sports fan, Joanna Cagan (KAY-gun) has umpired little-league baseball, been denied access to the Syracuse lockerroom for postgame interviews, and judged a pageant for male cover models.
-After witnessing one too many sports swindles, Joanna Cagan is now recuperating as a teacher in New York City.
+A long-suffering Cleveland sports fan, Joanna Cagan (KAY-gun) has umpired little-league baseball, been denied access to the Syracuse locker room for postgame interviews, and judged a pageant for male cover models.
+After witnessing one too many sports swindles, Joanna Cagan is now recuperating as a science educator in Colorado.